tpopela/vips_java/README.md

 Compilation
 -----------

 This project uses Apache Maven.
-Compile it by running `mvn compile` or `mvn package` if you want to produce the JAR file.
+Compile it by running `mvn package` and run `java -cp target/vips-java-*jar-with-dependencies.jar org.fit.vips.VipsTester` to start the VipsTester.

-If you have used the `mvn compile` then run:

-``java -cp target/classes/ org.fit.vips.VipsTester``

-or if `mvn package`:

-``java -cp target/vips-java-*.jar org.fit.vips.VipsTester``

-to start the VipsTester.

 Usage
 -----